 In an interview in 2007, the American singer Pete Seeger said: “If there is a world here in a hundred years, it’s going to be saved by tens of millions of little things.”.
 He was right.
 The solution to climate change and carbon emissions will be achieved with a million of small steps that we take to save money, be smarter and feel better.

-To ‘be the change that you would like to see in the world’, as the legendary Indian leader Mahatma Gandhi said, you initially will need to invest a bit of time and money of your own.
+To ‘be the change that you would like to see in the world’, as the legendary Indian leader Mahatma Gandhi is often quoted as having said, you initially will need to invest a bit of time and money of your own.
 Not a whole lot.
 But a bit.

 Do the obvious: Modernise your home.
 Invest in technologies that save you money and saves the environment as well.
 Solar power on the roof, maybe.
 LED lamps, sensors that turn light off in a room that is not being used, better insulation, and so on.